farzanyazdanjou/coconut-open-api-js/README.md

 Send the API request using the pre-set filters.

+- `group()`

+Set a filter which will tell the API to return only group type services.

 - `in(category: number | string)`

 Set a filter which will tell the API to return services that match the given category identifier.

+- `individual()`

+Set a filter which will tell the API to return only individual type services.

 - `invitable()`